-There are numerous ways to extract data from Salesforce, and the tool you use will largely depend on the scenario and your budget.
-From a marketing perspective, when implementing Pardot (now called Marketing Cloud Account Engagement), being able to effectively export your data is vital for that all-important first-sync.
+There are numerous ways to export data from Salesforce, and the tool you use will largely depend on the scenario and your budget.
+From a marketing perspective, when implementing Pardot (now called Marketing Cloud Account Engagement), being able to effectively export your data is vital for that all-important first sync.

 An introduction to extracting data